 Note: The product links below are to Amazon, where you can see images of the products and read other parents’ reviews.
 The links will open in a new window so that you won’t lose this article while taking a look at the products.

 0-3 months baby toys

 The newborn baby doesn’t really need any toys.
 He/she needs only you!
 Being close to mom and dad is a favorite occupation.
 Soon enough, though, babies will discover their hands, making colorful baby bracelets and rattles fun baby toy gifts.

 For some stimulation, invest in a baby musical mobile to hang over your baby’s crib or changing table.
 It has to have bright colors and patterns to be interesting.
-The best one I’ve ever seen and used is the Sweet Island Dreams Mobile.
+The best one I’ve ever seen and used is the Tiny Love Classic Mobile.

-It plays for 15 minutes and all the colors and shapes are so interesting for the baby that he or she can easily look at it for 15-30 minutes.
-If you have older siblings or plan on having siblings later on, this is invaluable.
+It plays for 20 minutes and all the colors and shapes are so interesting for the baby that he or she can easily look at it for 15-30 minutes.
+If you have older siblings or plan on having siblings, later on, this is invaluable.
 I could put our 18 months older daughter to bed while our infant had a great time looking at this mobile.

 Brightly colored finger puppets can be a fun variation when playing to train the baby’s eyes muscles as described above.